 YHI conducts periodic residency verification.
-Consumers have 30 days from the date the verification notice is sent to provide accepted documentation.
-Without receipt of the acceptable verification documentation, financial and enrollment eligibility is terminated after the end of 30 days to the last day of the month.
+Consumers that are not eligible for a tax credit will have 30 days from the date the verification notice is sent to provide accepted documentation.

+Without receipt of the acceptable verification documentation, the adults from the household will be disenrolled from coverage.